glennschler/spotspec-wt/README.md

   * Enter a user name.
 Check **Generate an access key**, and choose **Create**.
   * Once created, choose **Show User Security Credentials**.
 Save the credentials for the webtask.
 You will not have access to *this* secret access key again after you close.

 2. Attach a policy to limit the user permissions to specific AWS resources.
 For more information, see [Attaching Managed Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/policies_using-managed.html#attach-managed-policy-console).
 Assign a policy which only allows the spot price history action.
-The [spotspec](https://github.com/glennschler/spotspec) README shows a good policy.
-This is a shorter example:
+The [spotspec](https://github.com/glennschler/spotspec#example-aws-iam-policy-to-price-and-launch) README shows a good policy.
+Here is a shorter example:
   ```json
   {
     "Version": "2012-10-17",